elastic/integrations/packages/lmd/docs/README.md

 To detect malicious RDP processes started in a session, install the [Living off the Land Attack (LotL) Detection package](https://docs.elastic.co/integrations/problemchild).
 Follow the steps under the package [overview](https://docs.elastic.co/integrations/problemchild) to install the related assets.
 Use the below filter query to examine model predictions on RDP events only.

-Follow the below steps to customize all the anomaly detection jobs available under the Living off the Land Attack (LotL) Detection package to only process Windows RDP events in the datafeed:
+Clone the anomaly detection jobs available under the Living off the Land Attack (LotL) Detection package and follow the below steps to customize them only to process Windows RDP events in the datafeed:
 1. Click on the **Actions** panel at the right-most corner of the anomaly detection job and then select the **Edit job** option.
 2. Under the **Datafeed** panel, enter the below query to filter malicious RDP processes.
 ````